maniospas/Blombly/docs/advanced/try.md

 12
 </pre>

+## Catch

+Catch errors by using the `catch(@expression) @found else @notfound;` pattern.
+This has identical syntax to conditional statements, so you can skip the alternative clause and can enclause multiple statements in brackets.
+It also be

 ## Try

+!!! warning
+    Information for `try` here may be inaccurate due to redesign of error handling.
+Above sections have been updated.

 The `@result = try{@code}` pattern intercepts errors that indicate unsuccessful algorithms, as well as return statements that indicate successful conclusion of